Renabeth/TeleShow/README.md

 # Introduction
 Note: This is a fork of the original repository which can be found here: https://github.com/OguzhanBesiktepe/TeleShow <br><br>
-TeleShow was my senior project at Farmingdale State College.
+TeleShow was my senior project at Farmingdale State College, developed by myself and 3 classmates (contributions further down).
 It is a web application with a ReactJS frontend and Flask backend that allows the user to browse movies & TV shows to see where they're available for viewing.
 It utilizes TMDB & Watchmode APIs for consolidating data.
 Other features include: Ratings, Comments, Recommendations, Watchlists, Search, User Stats, and Service Filtering.
 We are not currently hosting TeleShow anywhere but that may change.
 <br>
 ## APIs